Soccer Vs. Football Field: Big Comparison Guide

 Goalposts are another element that soccer and football have in common.
 However, having goalposts is not enough to consider the fields similar, let alone the same.

-This is especially true if we take the difference between goalposts in these two sports into consideration.
+This is especially true if we consider the difference between goalposts in these two sports.
 Here are their characteristics:

 In soccer, goalposts need to be: